 EXAMPLES: A loss of weight, a heart attack, a drug addiction, an injury, dermatitis

-The initial scope of the new references sets was informed by the published:
+The initial scope of the new references sets was informed by the previously published:

 - Equivalence table between the International Classification for Nursing Practice (ICNP®) and SNOMED Clinical Terms (SNOMED CT®) for nursing diagnoses

-To provide a subset of frequently used SNOMED CT concepts for use in nursing practise within the following data fields:
+To provide a subset of frequently used SNOMED CT concepts for use in nursing practice within the following data fields:

 - Nursing Health Issues

 The Nursing Health Issues Reference Set is comprised of 453 active concepts from the Clinical finding hierarchy.
 The Reference Set will be maintained in line with each release of SNOMED CT and content added based on usage over time.
-The Nursing Derivatives Editorial Group has clinical responsibility for agreeing that proposed additions are relevant to nurses internationally.
+Where clinical expertise is required consultation with the Nursing Clinical Reference Group will be undertaken.

 SAME AS association reference set